rails-decal/fa19-proj1-HendrickZhou/ANSWERS.md

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

+A path with parameters like the trainer's id

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+Put it under the `else` branch(meaning the model is not successfully saved), this will give us a fancier error prompt.

 # Give us feedback on the project and decal below!